-- A copy of your medical file that includes doctor’s notes about how your thyroid gland disorder has affected your life, your list of prescribed medications, test results like blood work, imaging tests, and sleep study results;
+- Your medical records, including documentation of how your thyroid gland disorder has impacted your life, your medication list, and any results from tests such as blood work, imaging tests, and sleep studies;

 - A journal of daily notes showing how your thyroid gland disorder has affected your life and any side effects from medications; and